ghc-proposals/ghc-proposals/proposals/AmbiguousType-pragma.rst

 Costs and Drawbacks
 -------------------
-..
-Give an estimate on development and maintenance costs.
-List how this effects learnability of the language for novice users.
-Define and list any remaining drawbacks that cannot be resolved.

 The proposal is for superficial tweaks to error reporting/warnings.
 There is no deep impact on type checking or inference.